 High School Students

 As a current high school student there are a number of things you can do now to prepare for participation in Coastal Carolina’s Degree in Three program.
-It is important to understand that all program participants are required to complete the same number of credits as all other students graduating from Coastal Carolina.
+It is important to understand that all program participants are required to complete the same number of credits as all other students graduating from Coastal Carolina, and that all post-high school collegiate credits must be earned at Coastal Carolina University.

 For this reason it is highly advantageous for program participants to enter college with as many credits as possible.
 College credit can be earned while still in high school through a variety of methods including: